 Coach is America's biggest homegrown luxury accessories brand, positioned as the US equivalent to LVMH's Louis Vuitton or Hermes.
 Although best-known for women's handbags, it has also established a presence in other accessory segments including footwear, scarves, watches and fragrances, mainly through licensees (including Luxottica and Inter Parfums).
-Goods are sold through upscale third-party outlets as well as the company's own global network of around 1,000 directly owned stores, primarily in North America and Asia, with a much smaller footprint in Europe.
-The group has wrestled for the past couple of years with challenging conditions, prompting the appointment of new creative director Stuart Vevers and a shift towards multiple brands.
-In early 2015 the group agreed to acquire luxury shoemaker Stuart Weitzman.
+Goods are sold through upscale third-party outlets as well as the company's own global network of around 1,500 directly owned stores, primarily in North America and Asia, with a much smaller footprint in Europe.
+The group wrestled for several years with challenging conditions, prompting the appointment of new creative director Stuart Vevers and a shift towards a multi-brand strategy.
 Long-time leader Lew Frankfort ceded the role of CEO at the end of 2013 to Victor Luis.
-Performance finally began to turn around in 2015.
-Rumours began to circulate in 2016 that Coach might seek to merge with another similar sort of fashion group, with Burberry among the potential partners.
-A deal was agreed the following year to acquire fellow New Yorker Kate Spade & Co for $2.4bn.
-However, group revenues for the year to 2017 remained flat at $4.5bn.
+Performance finally began to turn around in 2015; that year the group acquired luxury shoemaker Stuart Weitzman.
+Rumours began to circulate in 2016 that Coach might seek to merge with another similar sort of fashion group, with Burberry among the potential partners, but a deal was agreed the following year to acquire fellow New Yorker Kate Spade & Co instead for $2.4bn.
 To reflect the company's growing stable of brands, it changed its corporate name to Tapestry Inc towards the end of 2017.
-The business was founded in 1941 as Gail Leather Products, a family-run workshop.
+For the year ending June 2019, group revenues topped $6.0bn for the first time, with net profit of $643m.
+The Coach brand contributed topline of $4.3bn, and more than 90% of operating profit.
+Kate Spade's revenues were $1.4bn, but has been struggling with declining performance.
+Stuart Weitzman added $389m.
+CEO Victor Luis left the group abruptly in Sep 2019 in the wake of sharp declines in Tapestry's share price triggered mainly by the weakness of the Kate Spade brand.
+He was replaced by chairman Jide Zeitlin.
+Coach CEO & president Joshua Schulman departed less than six months later, and Zeitlin also quit the business in summer 2020.
+Joanne Crevoiserat was appointed as group CEO.
+Coach was originally founded in 1941 as Gail Leather Products, a family-run workshop.
 It was bought out by manager Miles Cahn in 1961, the year after he had introduced the Coach brandname for a line of cowhide purses.
 The Cahn family built up the business before selling it in 1985 to diversified conglomerate Sara Lee Corporation.
 They funded a dramatic expansion of the business both in the US and international.
 Coach was spun off as an independent company in 2001.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 12th October 2017: US luxury leather goods group Coach is adopting a new name to reflect its evolution into a multi-brand company following the acquisitions of Stuart Weitzman and Kate Spade.
 The corporate entity announced plans to adopt the new name Tapestry Inc from the end of this month.
 "It's a wonderful metaphor for what we believe in, which is individual threads of different colours all working together to create a picture," said CEO Victor Luiz.